DMats/ECE_CS_552_Vertically_Designed_Single_Cycle_Processor/README.md

 WB - Write Back<br>

 <h5>Other</h5>
-This folder contains files used for purposes other than the processor being developed for the final project.
+This folder contains files used for purposes other than the main pipelined processor project.
 This includes files for homework questions.